Please follow and like us:

 32. Scale the steps

 Two long sets of stairs grace downtown Pawhuska.
-If you start near Salt Creek on Kihekah, 129 steps will take you to the top of the hill where the courthouse sits.
+If you start near Modern Cove on Kihekah, 129 steps will take you to the top of the hill where the courthouse sits.
 While you’re up there, be sure to take in the commanding view of downtown Pawhuska and the surrounding area.
+The other set of steps is a couple of blocks up the street near The Whiting Hotel.

 33. Shop for little ones

 Find just what you need for your kids or grandkids at a couple of great shops downtown.
-The Honey Pot (pictured below) has clothing, toys and other fun, cute items.
-And don’t forget to stop in the Gypsy Cowgirl where they have a children’s section, as well.
+Sage Blossom (pictured below) has clothing, toys and other cute mommy and me items.
+And don’t forget to stop in the Gypsy Cowgirl and The Mercantile where they have a children’s section, as well.

 Honey Pot in Pawhuska